iltercengiz/ICViewPager/README.md

  * `ViewPagerOptionTabOffset`: Tab bar's offset from left, defaults to 56.0
  * `ViewPagerOptionTabWidth`: Any tab item's width, defaults to 128.0
  * `ViewPagerOptionTabLocation`: 1.0: Top, 0.0: Bottom, Defaults to Top
- * `ViewPagerOptionStartFromSecondTab`: 1.0: YES, 0.0: NO, defines if view should appear with the 1st or 2nd tab.
-Defaults to NO
+ * `ViewPagerOptionStartFromSecondTab`: 1.0: `YES`, 0.0: `NO`, defines if view should appear with the 1st or 2nd tab.
+Defaults to `NO`
- * `ViewPagerOptionCenterCurrentTab`: 1.0: YES, 0.0: NO, defines if tabs should be centered, with the given tabWidth.
-Defaults to NO
+ * `ViewPagerOptionCenterCurrentTab`: 1.0: `YES`, 0.0: `NO`, defines if tabs should be centered, with the given tabWidth.
+Defaults to `NO`
+ * `ViewPagerOptionFixFormerTabsPositions`: 1.0: `YES`, 0.0: `NO`, defines if the active tab should be placed margined by the offset amount to the left.
+Effects only the former tabs.
+If set 1.0 (`YES`), first tab will be placed at the same position with the second one, leaving space before itself.
+Defaults to `NO`
+ * `ViewPagerOptionFixLatterTabsPositions`: 1.0: `YES`, 0.0: `NO`, like `ViewPagerOptionFixFormerTabsPositions`, but effects the latter tabs, making them leave space after themselves.
+Defaults to `NO`

 ### Components